Treatment for IBS

 Medications are another form of IBS treatment that has been effective.
 The following types of drugs are used to treat IBS:

-- Antispasmodics is a treatment for IBS that can control colon muscle spasms, but experts are unsure that these drugs help.
+• Antispasmodics is a treatment for IBS that can control colon muscle spasms, but experts are unsure that these drugs help.
 They also have side effects, such as making you drowsy and constipated, that make them a bad choice for some people.

-- Antidepressants may also help relieve symptoms in some people.
+• Antidepressants may also help relieve symptoms in some people.

-- Probiotics, which are live bacteria and yeasts that are good for your health, especially your digestive system; doctors often suggest them to help with digestive problems.
+• Probiotics are live bacteria and yeasts that are good for your health, especially your digestive system; doctors often suggest them to help with digestive problems.

-What is Irritable Bowel Syndrome aka IBS?
+What is irritable bowel syndrome, aka IBS?

 IBS is also known as spastic colon, irritable colon, mucous colitis, and spastic colitis.

-It is a separate condition from inflammatory bowel disease and isn’t related to other bowel conditions.
+It is a separate condition from inflammatory bowel disease and unrelated to other bowel conditions.
 IBS is a group of intestinal symptoms that typically occur together.
 The symptoms vary in severity and duration from person to person.
 However, they last at least three months for at least three days per month.

 Irritable bowel syndrome (IBS) is a long-term gastrointestinal disorder that can cause persistent discomfort.
 However, most people will not experience severe complications.